Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Simulation results

 \subsection{The Algorithm Comparison}

 In this subsection, the comparison of the related algorithms is provided.
-To better demonstrate this property, some benchmark algorithms are defined and compared, such as \begin{itemize} \item \textit{\textbf{The algorithm with equal CAP (ECAP):}} In this algorithm, each BD is endowed with the same CAP.
+To highlight the performance differences, we define and compare the following benchmark algorithms: \begin{itemize} \item \textit{\textbf{The algorithm with equal CAP (ECAP):}} In this algorithm, each BD is endowed with the same CAP \cite{HuangSDhieh}.
 This algorithm can be obtained from the proposed algorithm by setting the CAP of each BD as ${1}/{N}$, which can reduce the computation complexity for solving CAP.

-\item \textit{\textbf{The algorithm with fixed RC (FRC):}} In this algorithm, the RC of each BD is set to a constant and no longer changes dynamically.
+\item \textit{\textbf{The algorithm with fixed RC (FRC):}} In this algorithm, the RC of each BD is set to a constant and no longer changes dynamically \cite{RamazaniAj}.
 This algorithm can be obtained from the proposed algorithm by setting the RC of each BD to a constant.

-{ \item \textit{\textbf{The algorithm with random TAS (RTAS): }} Different from the proposed algorithm, each TA is selected randomly under this algorithm.
+\item \textit{\textbf{The algorithm with random TAS (RTAS): }} Different from the proposed algorithm, each TA is selected randomly under this algorithm.
 This algorithm can be obtained from the proposed algorithm by replacing the greedy algorithm with a random approach, which can reduce the computation complexity for solving TAS.

+\item \textit{\textbf{The algorithm with linear EH (LEH): }} In this algorithm, a linear EH model is adopted \cite{Ye2021}.
+The saturation and sensitivity of EH are no longer considered, and the process of EH is viewed as a linear one.

-\item \textit{\textbf{The algorithm with TDMA: }} In this algorithm, TDMA is adopted (i.e., \cite{XuGuLi}), in which multiple BDs take turns to backscatter their own signal.
-This results in a new optimization problem, which is detailed in Appendix D.
+\item \textit{\textbf{The algorithm with TDMA: }} In this algorithm, TDMA is adopted as \cite{XuGuLi}.
+Here, multiple BDs take turns to backscatter their own signal, leading to unique optimization challenges detailed in Appendix D.

-\item \textit{\textbf{The algorithm with transmission collision (TC): }} All BDs are accessed simultaneously in this algorithm (i.e., \cite{HanLiangSun}), which poses strong MI among BDs and is different form the above collision-free algorithms.
-This also results in a new optimization problem, which is detailed in Appendix D.}
+\item \textit{\textbf{The algorithm with concurrent transmission (CT): }} In this algorithm, all BDs access the system simultaneously, as described in \cite{HanLiangSun}.
+This simultaneous access causes significant mutual interference among BDs, differentiating it from the collision-free algorithms mentioned earlier.
+The unique optimization issues arising from this are detailed in Appendix D.

 \end{itemize}